It's our 40th Birthday! Take a look at our birthday offers page here

 Image

 Although our walking holidays in Switzerland cater to all levels of ability, they definitely border on the more challenging side of our adventures.
 Switzerland’s exciting mountain trails should be something that all outdoor enthusiasts can enjoy, however, a base level of fitness is certainly required before taking on one of these journeys.
-If you are looking for a walk with a moderate level of difficulty to take on then our 2 week self-guided tour of Mont Blanc is the one for you.
-On this trip, you will experience the classic Tour du Mont Blanc route at a more relaxed pace with rest days in Courmayeur, Champex and Chamonix.
-This trip takes you through France and Italy as well as Switzerland, and is one of the best ways to discover the Alps at your own pace.
+If you are looking for a walk with a moderate level of difficulty then our self-guided adventures Tour du Mont Blanc and Via Alpina Trekking: Meiringen to Lenk are fantastic treks to discover the Alps at your own pace.

-For those looking for a challenging adventure, our Mont Blanc to the Matterhorn trips offer a strenuous, yet extremely rewarding, journey through the Alps, With steep ascents and descents mixing with the stunning views of two of Europe's most magnificent mountains, this trip has it all.
-Similarly, taking on the Bernese Oberland Haute Route offers a difficult and rewarding path through Switzerland's natural beauty.
+For those looking for a challenging adventure, our Mont Blanc to the Matterhorn trek offer a strenuous, yet extremely rewarding, journey through the Alps.
+With steep ascents and descents mixing with the stunning views of two of Europe's most magnificent mountains, this trip has it all.
+Similarly, taking on the Bernese Oberland Haute Route East or West offers a difficult and rewarding path through Switzerland's natural beauty.

 If you are looking for a really tough challenge, then the Classic Haute Route through the Alps will be for you.
 Taking a dramatic and uncompromising line, the classic Haute Route traverses the heart of the European Alps, linking Mont Blanc to the Matterhorn by a series of high cols and impressive glaciers.
-Expert guidance is essential on this challenging walking route and during the course of the traverse, there is plenty of opportunity to hone mountaineering skills.
+Accompanied by experienced IFMGA guides, there are plenty of opportunity to hone your mountaineering skills on this adventure.

 What type of accommodation will I be staying in?